Click-to-Call-In Match Block

 Match Criteria tab

-Use the settings on this tab to specify which criteria to compare to the original request.
+Use the settings on this tab to specify which criteria to compare to the original request, and then specify the variable which holds this value.
 You must specify at least one item.

-Specify the variable that will hold the retrieved storage information if a match is found.
+Specify the variable that will hold the retrieved storage data if a match is found.